trustedci/OSCRP/OSCRP.md

 ## Data Assets

--   [*Public Data*](assets/Public%20Data.html): Published generated or collected Open Science data.
+-   [*Public Data*](assets/Public%20Data.html): Published generated or collected Open Science data

--   [*Embargoed Data*](assets/Data.html): Open Science data that has not yet been publicly released.
+-   [*Embargoed Data*](assets/Data.html): Open Science data that has not yet been publicly released

--   Internal data: Data that is derived from the raw data and used to support published results, but that may not be made public.
-(Usually intermediate computational results.)
+-   [*Internal data*](assets/InternalData.html): Data that is derived from the raw data and used to support published results, but that may not be made public.
+(Usually intermediate computational results)

 -   [*Documentation*](assets/Documentation.html): Manuals, wikis, blogs, etc. that facilitate the production, post-processing or management of assets

 -   [*Accounting Information](assets/AccountingInformation.html): Logs and databases recording the production, post-processing or management of assets

--   [*For Approved Access Only](assets/ForApprovedAccessOnly.html): Project/personnel data necessary for the Open Science mission.
+-   [*For Approved Access Only](assets/ForApprovedAccessOnly.html): Project/personnel data necessary for the Open Science mission

 -   *Key Notes:*